Deco&Design - Crafting ideas

 What is the most suitable finish

 The best finish for reclaimed wood is natural - oil and wax.
-They best highlight the old look of the wood.
-The wood can be left with the patina acquired over time or it can be stained in the usual way with stain, after which oil is applied.
+They best emphasize the old look of the wood.
+The wood can be left with the patina it has acquired over time, or it can be stained in the usual way with a stain and then oiled.
 For better protection, wax can be applied as a final coat.

-One way of using reclaimed wood that leads to some great objects is together with epoxy resin.
-Table tops made from pieces of reclaimed wood and clear or coloured epoxy resin are now very popular.
-Plus, even if it is infested, if it is put in resin there is no danger of those decays getting out and infesting other wooden objects.
+One way to use reclaimed wood to make great objects is together with epoxy resin.
+Table tops made from pieces of reclaimed wood and clear or colored epoxy resin are now very popular.
+What's more, even if infested, if it's put in resin there's no danger of the decay decay spreading out and infesting other wooden objects.

-If you are a DIY enthusiast, don't immediately think of "new" wood when you want to do a job.
-Check first the possibility of using reclaimed wood from various sources.
-This will save you money and might make your object even more charming.
+If you're a DIY enthusiast, don't immediately think 'new' wood when you want to do a job.
+Check first whether you can also use reclaimed wood from various sources.
+You'll save money and you might end up with something even more charming.
 Good luck!

 reclaimed wood